dduriba/dduriba.github.io/_posts/Cyberpunk-2077/2024-12-19-cyberpunk-2077-shard-literature.md

 <br><br>
 The son of FutureTech CEO, the boy of my damn dreams, Jason...
 He was an android.
 Shit...
 <br><br>
 I sat there stuck with a dumb expression on my face and Jason stared back with one of his own.
-I couldn't help but wonder now... were those beautiful eyes of his - the same that had pierced my soul - were they merely a mimicry controlled by some emo-algorithm?
+I couldn't help but wonder now... were those beautiful blue eyes of his - the same that had pierced my soul - were they merely a mimicry controlled by some emo-algorithm?
 Had there never been anything real behind them all those times? ...
 Not once?
 <br><br>
 "Alex!...I-it's not what you think!" he pleaded with a strangely authentic note of panic in his voice.
 And I wanted to believe him.
 I really did.
 <br><br>